cavo789/blog/blog/2023/12/21/quarto-revealjs-tips/index.md

 You can write messages in your presentation that will not be displayed when the slideshow is played, but only as a second screen when the presenter wishes.

 The example below illustrate this.
-The way to insert such presenter's notes is by using the `::: notes` block
+The way to insert such presenter's notes is by using the `::: notes` block.

 ```markdown
 ##